michigandaily/sink/README.md

 }
 ```

-You can also configure sink with a Javascript file, by exporting the JSON config as the default export.
+You can also configure `sink` with a JavaScript file by exporting the JSON config as the default export.

 ### Specifying the output file path